Izume01/cosmic-ext-wm-manager/README.md

-# cosmic-session-manager
+# cosmic-vm-manager

 Wayland-native session restore and workspace automation for COSMIC Desktop.

-The repository can be named `cosmic-session-manager`, while the installed CLI remains `cosmic-wm`.
+The repository can be named `cosmic-vm-manager`, while the installed CLI remains `cosmic-wm`.

 ## What It Does